chrisnoonan98675/site/xl-deploy/how-to/deploy-an-application.markdown

 ## Skip a deployment step

 If you have the [`task#skip_step` permission](/xl-deploy/concept/roles-and-permissions-in-xl-deploy.html#local-permissions), you can adjust the deployment plan so that one or more steps are skipped.
-To do so, hover over the desired step and click **Skip**.
+To do so, click the desired step and click **Skip**.

-You can select multiple steps using the `CTRL/CMD` or `SHIFT` buttons and skip the steps by clicking **Skip selected steps**.
+You can select multiple steps using the `CTRL/CMD` or `SHIFT` button and skip the steps by clicking **Skip selected steps**.

 If you are using the legacy GUI and you want to skip a step, select the step, right-click, and select **Skip**.